jrook1445/wannaroo-tourist-set/README.md

 1. About

-    Tourist industries for OpenTTD, inspired by WhiteHand's tourist set and tourist-accepting houses in ECS Houses, Swedish Houses, FIRS 3 Hotel.
+    Tourist industries for OpenTTD, inspired by FIRS 3 Hotel, WhiteHand's tourist set, and tourist-accepting houses in ECS Houses, Swedish Houses.

 1. Compatibility